How to Jump Start a Car

 Once you know the basics, jump starting a car is a straightforward and non-scary roadside fix.
 Here, we show you how it’s done in eight simple steps.

-3. Switch off both cars and pop the bonnets, remembering to turn off any electronics in the dead car before removing the key from the ignition.
+Step 3: Switch off both cars – Once you’ve switched off both cars, pop the bonnets, remembering to turn off any electronics in the dead car before removing the key from the ignition.

-4. Attach the positive clamp of the jump leads to the terminal marked ‘+’ on the car with the flat battery.
-The positive cable is usually red, though this may differ depending on the leads you’re using.
+Step 4: Attach the positive clamps – Attach the red clamp of the jump leads to the terminal marked ‘+’ on the car with the flat battery.
 Then, attach the other end of it to the ‘+’ terminal on the live battery.

-5. Connect the black jump lead to a piece of exposed, unpainted metal on the dead car, well away from the battery.
-This could be anything from the bonnet catch to the engine cradle, and is used as a way of earthing the power.
+Step 5: Attach the negative clamps – Connect the black jump lead to a piece of exposed, unpainted metal on the dead car, well away from the battery.
+This could be anything from the bonnet catch to the engine cradle and is used as a way of earthing the power.
 Then, attach the other end to the negative terminal of the live battery (marked ‘-‘).

-6. Start the engine of the live car and leave it to idle for around five minutes.
+Step 6: Start the engine on the live car – You should then leave it to idle for around five minutes.
 Revving isn’t needed.

-7. After this, try starting your car.
-If the battery was completely drained of power, you may need to give it a touch of power while turning the ignition.
+Step 7: Try starting your car – If the battery was completely drained of power, you may need to give it a touch of power while turning the ignition.
 If it doesn’t start straight away, don’t turn the ignition for longer than a few seconds as this could flood the engine.
 For non-starters, try re-adjusting the position of the black cable so it has a good contact with bare metal.
 If this doesn’t work, you could be looking at a more serious problem.

 Once you’ve got the engine going, it’s time to get some power back in the battery.
 Drive for at least 20 minutes on fast roads or 40 minutes on slower roads in town to make sure the battery is fully charged, making sure you avoid switching off the ignition during this time.